remvos/remvos.github.io/_posts/2016-09-11-github-pages-with-docker.md

 directory for changes and keep the local site up-to-date.
 You can browse your site at [localhost:4000](http://localhost:4000/)

-We should now have a working Jekyll site which we'll test by writing a draft article:
+You should now have a working Jekyll site which we'll test by writing a draft article:

 ```bash